gwleuverink/leuver.ink/source/_posts/building-a-cli-companion-for-your-nativephp-app.blade.md

 $capsule->bootEloquent();
 ```

 The application extends Symfony's `Application` with `cd` as the default command.
-Running `dk` with no arguments opens interactive project search, and any unrecognized command is treated as a search term. `dk myproject` doesn't throw an error, it searches your projects and teleports you there.
+Any unrecognized command is treated as a search term, so `dk myproject` searches your projects and teleports you there.

 ```php
 $app = new class('Devkeepr CLI') extends Application